tarasglek/caddy-reverse-bin/doc/document.md

 CGI has some disadvantages.
 For one, Caddy needs to start a new process for each request.
 This can adversely impact performance and, if resources are shared between CGI applications, may require the use of some interprocess synchronization mechanism such as a file lock.
-Your server's responsiveness could in some circumstances be affected, such as when your web server is hit with very high demand, when your script's dependencies require a long startup, or when concurrently running scripts take a long time to respond.
+Your server\'s responsiveness could in some circumstances be affected, such as when your web server is hit with very high demand, when your script\'s dependencies require a long startup, or when concurrently running scripts take a long time to respond.
 However, in many cases, such as using a pre-compiled CGI application like fossil or a Lua script, the impact will generally be insignificant.
 Another restriction of CGI